lsund/dotfiles/README.md

 # Dotfiles

-My dotfiles used on Arch Linux, mainly configuration for ...
+My dotfiles used on Arch Linux.
+Highlights:

-- Vim
-- Emacs (evil mode)
+* Sensible vim and Emacs (evil mode) configuration
-- Xmonad
-- Zsh

-...
-And more than a few zsh and bash utility scripts.
+* More than a few utility scripts

-To automatically install symlinks, call `shell/install-symlinks`.
-This will create the dotfile `$HOME/.$file -> $DOTFILES/$file` link for every configuration file in this repository (ignoring the scripts).
+* Xmonad configuration

+Each file (not the shell scripts) in this directory becomes a dotfile in your home directory by calling `shell/install-symlinks`.